 Options for B.S./M.S. program:

-- Thesis option: research with a UM professor funded by a graduate research assistantship or fellowship
+Thesis option: research with a UM professor funded by a graduate research assistantship or fellowship or research funded by industry or government laboratory.

 First step, exploring research areas that interest you: